DataDog/orchestrion/orchestrion-test-variant-linkdeps.md

 Limit overrides to packages explicitly returned for this `ForTest` target.
 Do not replace unrelated ordinary dependencies.

-Generate blank imports for the original synthetic roots as today.
-The compiler will then embed the fingerprints of the selected variant archives into the real test-main object.
+Generate blank imports for the original synthetic dependencies as today.
+The compiler will then embed the fingerprints of the selected variant archives into the real test-main object. `LinkDeps` is map-backed and the traversal already avoids resolved or pending dependencies, so this change does not add a separate import-list deduplication pass.

-Deduplicate the generated import list.
-The investigation observed duplicate blank imports in generated output; do not rely on the compiler tolerating them.
-If deduplication is a separate pre-existing bug, either fix it in a small separate change or add an explicit follow-up, depending on repository policy.

 ### 9. Use the same variants during final linking